 VR is a field that I have entered carefully, focusing on its artistic potential as a form of expanded cinema, and as a medium for the critical examination of space, presence, and the world of images we inhabit.

-With Concrete Grounds I combine these three emerging technologies around a research project that focuses on mapping spaces and data in Seattle, Washington – a city that is experiencing rapid socio-economic, technological, and visual change.
-The artwork resulting from this research is a short VR film that explore sites around Seattle and generate dialogues using Machine Intelligences trained on local datasets.
+With Concrete Grounds these three emerging technologies combine around a research project that focuses on mapping spaces and data in Seattle, Washington – a city that has continually experienced rapid socio-economic, technological, and visual change.
+The artwork resulting from this research is a short VR film that explores sites around Seattle and generates dialogues using Machine Intelligences trained on local datasets.